 The Louis J. Appell, Jr., Preservation Fund for Central Pennsylvania is a specially endowed grant fund available for non-profit organizations and municipalities in 21 counties of central Pennsylvania: Adams, Berks, Chester, Columbia, Cumberland, Dauphin, Franklin, Fulton, Huntingdon, Juniata, Lancaster, Lebanon, Lehigh, Mifflin, Montour, Northumberland, Perry, Schuylkill, Snyder, Union and York.
 Most grants awards range between $1,000-$2,000.

 Grants are made for planning and education efforts, but may not be used for building or other construction activities, historic resource surveys to create inventories or to list resources in the National Register, academic research, or acquisition of real property.
-The deadline is generally March of each year.
+There are three rounds of grant funding; deadlines are Feb 1, June 1 and Oct 1.
 Click here for more information.

 Henry A. Jordan, M.D.
 Preservation Excellence Fund